 The goals of the Meredith Professorships are –

-Second, to encourage all faculty members to look upon the many dimensions of teaching as manifold opportunities for constant improvement, even for
+- Second, to encourage all faculty members to look upon the many dimensions of teaching as manifold opportunities for constant improvement, even for the best teachers;

-Fourth, as a result of all of the above, to improve the teaching and learning environment on campus in ways that can be singled out and recognized as
+- Fourth, as a result of all of the above, to improve the teaching and learning environment on campus in ways that can be singled out and recognized as valuable.

 The Meredith Professors receive a supplementary salary award and an additional fund for professional development for each year of their appointment.
 The Meredith Professors are enrolled for life in the Meredith Symposium as a signal honor and to provide a permanent forum for the discussion of teaching and learning.